bexxandbrain - Fotolia

 In fact, mobile devices can help most field workers perform their jobs more efficiently.

 Human resource departments can also benefit from employees using mobile devices.
-HR apps might assist employees in a number of ways:
+HR apps might assist employees in a multitude of ways:

 - fill out expense reports;